abhi13sept/Spam-and-Ham-/README.md

 # Dataset:
 The dataset used for this project is UCI SMS spam collection dataset.
 Link: https://www.kaggle.com/uciml/sms-spam-collection-dataset/

-It's a spam classifier program in python which can tell whether a given message is spam or ham.
-We can do this by using a simple, yet powerful theorem from probability theory called Baye’s Theorem.
+It's a spam classifier program in python which can tell whether a given message is spam or ham.It is done using theorem from probability theory called Baye’s Theorem.

 # 1.Loading Libraries

-We are going to make use of NLTK for processing the messages, WordCloud and matplotlib for visualization and pandas for loading data, NumPy for generating random probabilities for train-test split.
+I am using NLTK for processing the messages, WordCloud and matplotlib for visualization and pandas for loading data, NumPy for generating random probabilities for train-test split.

 # 2.Load Data

-The data is loaded the dataframe is created accordingly to use it for the train and test splitting.
+We load the data and the dataframe is created accordingly for train and test split.

 # 3.Test and Train Split

-To test our model we should split the data into train dataset and test dataset.
-We shall use the train dataset to train the model and then it will be tested on the test dataset.
-We shall use 75% of the dataset as train dataset and the rest as test dataset.
+To test the model the data is split into train dataset and test dataset.
+The train dataset is used to train the model and then it will be tested on the test dataset.
+I used 75% of the dataset as train dataset and the rest as test dataset.
 Selection of this 75% of the data is uniformly random.

 # 4.Visualizing the data